mtconnect/mtconnect-agent/README.md

       1 passing (7ms)

-The standard document in Markdown format can be generated using the provided generate-standard.js utility as shown below:
+The Standards document in Markdown format can be generated using the provided generate-standard.js utility as shown below:

     $ cd tools